—York University, 2019/2020 —

 Mar.
 16: Still More Jesuses ~ Apocryphal Gospels (Tony B)

 Read for today: Burke, “Lost Gospels–Lost No More”; Infancy Gospel of Thomas, Gospel of Thomas; Gospel of Mary, Gospel of Philip (included in today’s lecture notes; for the others, click on the title to find the text).

 Tutorial Preparation: Select one of the gospels assigned for today’s readings (Infancy Gospel of Thomas, Gospel of Thomas, or Gospel of Mary).
 These texts were not included in the New Testament, presumably because their portrayal of Jesus is not consistent with other New Testament texts.
-What do you find in your selected text that is similar to what we have read in the biblical Gospels (characters, locations, activities, types of stories/teachings, etc.).
+First, list what you see in the text that is similar to what we have read in the biblical Gospels (characters, locations, activities, types of stories/teachings, etc.).
 Then list what you see that is different (e.g., gender roles, temperament, text structure, etc.).
 Do you think Christianity would be much changed if this text WAS included in the New Testament?
 (Why or why not?)

 ** Paper due today **